Tuesday January 13 2026

 ????

-People who have difficulty moving their hands or fingers
+People with difficulty moving their hands or fingers

 👶